 EP Stress Score

 The EP (Electrophysiologial) is the sum of all muscle activity around the spine, measured in microvolts.
 It makes understanding the Static sEMG easy.

 Prior to the EP Stress score, many would question the reproducibility of Static sEMG due to the fact that patients standing will sway from left to right in a pre to post test.
 The EP Stress score stays the same, as the total sum of muscle activity required to maintain the patient’s posture stays the same.
 This established test-retest reliability of 0.96 and eliminated the effect of sway.

 The EP Stress Score is best used as a baseline to track your progress.
 Many think of it as a blood pressure cuff, or EKG for spinal health.
 The test results can be immediately emailed straight to your smartphone.
 You will be able to track their own progress, putting you in control of your healthcare.

 What do the results mean?

-> Colors indicate level of tension, with yellow, green, pink and red corresponding with very low, average, moderately high, and high readings respectively.
+Colors indicate level of tension, with yellow, green, pink and red corresponding with very low, average, moderately high, and high readings respectively.
 Percent difference displayed is the difference between left and right sides at the level measured with arrows pointing to the direction of imbalance.
 Both very high (red) and very low (yellow) readings are significant.
-High readings (red) are typically seen in the acute phase of spinal subluxation or injury, while very low readings (yellow) are commonly seen when muscles are in chronic state of fatigue from being overly stressed.
+High readings (red) are typically seen in the acute phase of injury or spinal misalignment causing neck pain and lower back pain, while very low readings (yellow) are commonly seen when muscles are in chronic state of fatigue from being overly stressed.